riteshpandey2024-cyber/InfoSec/README.md

 ### 1 · Frequency ≠ Risk

 Phishing (L=9, ~34% of all incidents, rank #6) scores 46.6.
 Zero-Day Exploit (L=6, ~5% of incidents, rank #1) scores 58.0.
-The difference is entirely in the CM% term: Phishing defenses have matured to 45% effectiveness, while Zero-Day defenses sit at only 20%.
-Organizations that allocate security budgets by incident count alone systematically underfund their hardest-to-stop exposures.
+The difference is entirely in the CM% term: Phishing defences have matured to 45% effectiveness, while Zero-Day defences sit at only 20%.
+Organisations that allocate security budgets by incident count alone systematically underfund their hardest-to-stop exposures.

 ### 2 · SIEM + Zero Trust Are the Only Universally Effective Controls

 Heatmap analysis shows SIEM/Monitoring (2.84/4.0) and Zero Trust Architecture (2.64/4.0) are the only mechanisms providing at least Medium effectiveness across virtually every threat category.
 No single control achieves Very High effectiveness against APT, Zero-Day, or Supply Chain attacks.
-Defense-in-depth is not a preference — it is a structural necessity.
+Defence-in-depth is not a preference — it is a structural necessity.

 ### 3 · Cloud and Supply Chain Define the Decade's Structural Shift

-Supply Chain Attacks grew +600% (1% → 7%) and Cloud Security Incidents grew +700% (1% → 8%) between 2015 and 2024.
+Supply Chain Attacks grew +600% (1% → 7%), and Cloud Security Incidents grew +700% (1% → 8%) between 2015 and 2024.
 Both exploit the same root cause: implicit trust in third-party relationships.
-The enterprise perimeter has dissolved — the attack surface is now the entire ecosystem of vendors, platforms, and configurations an organization depends on.
+The enterprise perimeter has dissolved — the attack surface is now the entire ecosystem of vendors, platforms, and configurations an organisation depends on.

 ### 4 · General Malware Declined As Attacker ROI Shifted

 Non-ransomware malware fell from 18% to 7% of incidents (−61%).
-Attackers rationalized their toolkits: ransomware, supply chain infiltration, and targeted social engineering offer dramatically higher returns per campaign.
+Attackers rationalised their toolkits: ransomware, supply chain infiltration, and targeted social engineering offer dramatically higher returns per campaign.
 The data reflects a maturation of the cybercrime economy, not a weakening of it.

 ### 5 · Operational/Infrastructure Dominates Both Rankings and Spending

 The Operational/Infrastructure category holds 4 of the top 8 risk positions and accounts for $53.9B — the largest per-category spending total.
-It contains the two threats with the lowest average defense coverage (Supply Chain: 1.42/4.0) and the highest uncertainty scores (APT and Zero-Day, U=9–10).
+It contains the two threats with the lowest average defence coverage (Supply Chain: 1.42/4.0) and the highest uncertainty scores (APT and Zero-Day, U=9–10).
 The risk model and the market arrive at the same conclusion: systemic, ecosystem-level threats are the hardest and most expensive problems in the field.

 ---